coolman771/server/README.md

   2. Install dependencies.
   3. Run the server.

+> Major difference from 1.8.9 and 1.12.2 !!!
 - Mod
-  1. Follow [1.12.2ForgeTemplate#setup](https://github.com/DxxxxY/1.12.2ForgeTemplate#setup) to setup your mod environment.
+  1. Import `build.gradle` as a project to setup your mod environment.
+  2. Change url to your server.
+  3. If you want to change the default modid of "something", then replace all mentions of the default modid in `resoures/META-INF/mods.toml` to your modid defined in the @Mod annotation in `src/studio/dreamys/Rat`.
-  2. Change url to your server and change some other stuff to make it ✨unique✨.
+  4. Change some other stuff to make it ✨unique✨.
-  3. Build the mod.
+  5. Build the mod.
-  4. (Optional) Obfuscate the mod.
+  6. (Optional) Obfuscate the mod.

 ## Disclaimer
 This is for educational purposes only.
 I am not responsible for any damage caused by this tool.